 11 For thus says the Lord GOD: "Behold, I, even I, will both search for my sheep and seek them out.
 12 As a shepherd seeks out his flock in the day that he is among his sheep that are scattered, so I will seek out my sheep and will deliver them out of all places where they have been scattered in the cloudy and dark day.
 13 And I will bring them out from the people and gather them from the countries, and will bring them to their own land and feed them upon the mountains of Israel by the rivers and in all the inhabited places of the country.
 14 I will feed them in a good pasture and their fold shall be upon the high mountains of Israel.
 There they shall lie in a good fold, and in a fat pasture they shall feed upon the mountains of Israel.
 15 I will feed my flock and I will cause them to lie down," says the Lord GOD.
 16 "I will seek that which was lost and bring back that which was driven away, and I will bind up that which was broken and strengthen that which was sick.
 But I will destroy the fat and the strong.
 I will feed them with judgment.

 17 "And as for you, O my flock, thus says the Lord GOD: 'Behold, I judge between sheep and sheep, between the rams and the male goats.
 18 Does it seem a small thing to you to have eaten up the good pasture?
-Must you tread down with your feet the residue of your pastures?
+Must you tread down with your feet the remnant of your pastures?
 You have drank of the deep waters.
-Must you foul the residue with your feet?
+Must you foul the remainder with your feet?
 19 And as for my flock, they eat that which you have trodden with your feet, and they drink that which you have fouled with your feet.'"

 20 Therefore, thus says the Lord GOD to them: "Behold, I, even I, will judge between the fat sheep and between the lean sheep.
 21 Because you have thrust with side and with shoulder and pushed all the diseased with your horns until you have scattered them abroad, 22 Therefore I will save my flock, and they shall no longer be a prey.
 And I will judge between sheep and sheep.